 Ruth is a picture of a God-fearing woman who turns her back on all she’s known to follow God’s leading.
 Boaz is a real man: strong, successful, respectful of women, honoring of tradition, hard-working, God-loving.
 You would expect in a story about two people who love God, and who fall in love with each other, and who have a son who becomes the grandfather of King David, that there would be at least one “divine moment.”
 You know, one of those unmistakable God-ordained moments when everything falls into place.

 Here it is.
-In chapter two when Ruth first meets Boaz—when they have their first divine encounter—the Bible says:
+In chapter 2 when Ruth first meets Boaz—when they have their first divine encounter—the Bible says: